Wipeout 2097

-Wipeout 2097 (released as Wipeout XL in North America and Japan) is a futuristic racing game developed and published by Psygnosis.
-It is the second installment released in the Wipeout series and the direct sequel of the original game released the previous year.
-It was originally released in 1996 for the PlayStation, and in 1997 for Microsoft Windows and the Sega Saturn.
-It was later ported by Digital Images to the Amiga in 1999 and by Coderus to Mac OS in 2002.
+Wipeout 2097 (released as Wipeout XL in North America and Japan) is a 1996 racing video game developed and published by Psygnosis for the PlayStation.
+It is the second installment of the Wipeout series and a sequel to the original game, released the previous year.
+It was ported the following year to Microsoft Windows and the Sega Saturn, and later also to Amiga and Macintosh.

 Whereas the original game introduced the F3600 anti-gravity racing league in 2052, Wipeout 2097 is set over four decades later and introduces the player to the much faster, more competitive, and more dangerous F5000 AG racing league.
 The game introduced a new damage interface and new weapons and tracks.
 The Sega Saturn version supported analogue control by using its 3D Control Pad, whereas the PlayStation version supported analogue control only through using the optional NeGcon twist controller.

 Wipeout 2097 received critical acclaim upon release; reviewers praised the game for its dramatic improvements to the controls, graphics, and gameplay of the original Wipeout.
-It has appeared on lists of the greatest games of all time by multiple publications.
+The game featured a licensed electronic soundtrack featuring artists such as The Chemical Brothers and The Prodigy, an early example of modern licensed music being used in video games.
+Wipeout 2097 alongside its predecessor has since appeared on lists of the greatest games of all time by multiple publications.

 Gameplay

-Gameplay does not differ much from the previous title.
-Aside from the different circuits and new weapons, the fundamental aspects were kept.
-Pilots race each other or computer-controlled A.I. opponents to finish in the highest position possible.

-Though the crafts move at very high straight-line speeds, Wipeout takes its inspiration from Formula 1 breakthroughs by aspiring for even greater turning speeds.
-Using the Formula 1 parallel, rather than using aerodynamics to increase wheel grip by down-force for faster turning speeds, Wipeout uses a fictionalised method of air braking for ever greater turning force.
-Just moving a craft left or right alone is very responsive, but by applying an air-brake in the direction of movement, players zip around very tight turns at near top speed, including those greater than 90 degrees.
-By applying an air-brake, the turn starts out gradually but as it continues, change in direction increases sharply.
-Where necessary, the player may also use dual air-brakes for rapid deceleration, typically used if the pilot has flown off the racing line in tight corners and needs to steady.
-The player can also take damage from enemy fire and be blown up, but the ship can be "recharged" to health at the pit stop in exchange for a precious few seconds of the race.